bonitasoft/bonita-doc/md/customuserinfo-api.md

-# Customuserinfo API
+# Custom user info API

+The Custom user info Rest API allows to manage the custom information of the Bonita's users.

+## Definition
-## Description
+### Description

-Use the customuserinfo API for managing custom user definitions.
-Three resources are used: customuserinfo/definition, customuserinfo/value, and customuserinfo/user.
+Manage the custom user definitions.

 ### Identifier

 Simple, the ID of the object (a long value)

-### Parameters

-None

-### Representation of customuserinfo/definition
+### Representation

 ```json
 {